cx1037/uma-android-automation-ui-cn/README.md

             -   4GB Memory
             -   Display resolution set to Portrait 1080 x 1920
             -   Pixel density 240 DPI (Medium)
+    -   Note that other emulators like MuMu may have their 1080p at a different DPI other than 240.
+MuMu by default uses 480 DPI which will throw template matching and OCR off.
+It is highly recommended to force it to 240 DPI in the emulator settings for the best performance.
+The following are tested resolutions + DPIs:
+        -   1080x1920 240 DPI (from Bluestacks emulator default settings)
+        -   1080x2340 450 DPI (from native Samsung phone)
 -   The in-game graphics need to be set to `Standard` instead of `Basic` for best performance.

 # Features